-- AnaTempura (run time verification approach), Ben Moszkowski and Antonio Cau (De Montfort University). - Functional Testing of Hardware Designs, Salim Vanak (University of Sheffield). - Automatic Guidance for the Formal Verification of High Integrity Ada, Andrew Ireland (Heriot-Watt University). - o MOTIVE: Method for Object Testing, Integration and Verification, Tony Simons (University of Sheffield). - What do we do when we test a Z Specification?
+- AnaTempura (run time verification approach), Ben Moszkowski and Antonio Cau (De Montfort University). - o Functional Testing of Hardware Designs, Salim Vanak (University of Sheffield). - Automatic Guidance for the Formal Verification of High Integrity Ada, Andrew Ireland (Heriot-Watt University). - MOTIVE: Method for Object Testing, Integration and Verification, Tony Simons (University of Sheffield). - What do we do when we test a Z Specification?
 Professor John Derrick (University of Kent at Canterbury). - Expanding an Extended Finite State Machine for Testability, Rob Hierons (Brunel University).

 FACS ended 2002 by organising a major Christmas event on Formal Aspects of Security (FASec), held at Royal Holloway (University of London), 18-20 December 2002.
 This International Conference, which also celebrated the 25th anniversary of FACS, was highly successful, with nearly 60 attendees from around the world and some very eminent invited speakers.
 Professor Fred Schneider (Cornell University, USA) was the keynote speaker and there were six other invited speakers, several from Microsoft Research (Cambridge) who also sponsored the event.
 The proceedings will appear in the Springer-Verlag Lecture Notes in Computer Science series (LNCS volume 2629) later this year.
-The conference has helped to raise the profile of FACS internationally.
+The conference has helped to raise the profile of FACS internationally and a fuller report on this event can be found elsewhere in this Newsletter.